thatmlopsguy/thatmlopsguy.github.io/content/now.md

 I need to improve quality of life, so I’m trying to:

-- Losing weight
+- Reading more books.
-- Going on a diet
+- (re)Focusing on my wellbeing and a healthy lifestyle.
-- Lifting weight
+- Journaling my life.

 ## Work and Life